 Good to Know: WWF collaborated with Apple to create the citizen science app Wildcrowd, which lets travelers and naturalist guides record wildlife sightings on the White Continent, in part to heighten understanding of how climate change affects animal feeding habitats.

-Zion National Park has a way of giving visitors the winter blues—in the best possible way.
-The park’s blessed with 300-plus days of sunshine each year, meaning you’re likely to see plenty of blue skies that contrast beautifully with the spectrum of red, pink and gold canyons and cliffs, often dusted in a light powdering of white.
+Grand Canyon National Park has a way of giving visitors the winter blues—in the best possible way.
+The park’s blessed with ample sunshine, even during the winter, meaning you’re likely to see plenty of blue skies that contrast beautifully with the spectrum of red, pink and gold canyons and cliffs, often dusted in a light powdering of white.

-Good to Know: WWF’s initiatives to curb climate change reach all corners of our planet, including Zion and other precious national parks, whose warming temps and increasingly dry conditions make them more susceptible to forest fires.
+Good to Know: WWF’s initiatives to curb climate change reach all corners of our planet, including the Grand Canyon and other precious national parks, whose warming temps and increasingly dry conditions make them more susceptible to forest fires.

 Warm Up: 5 Winter Getaways to Escape the Cold